MoreRSS

 Joke

 That's all for now, folks!
 Have a great week.
-Be safe, make good choices, and close your eyes every few minutes while you're staring at screens!
+Be safe, make good choices, and get the rest you need!

 Special thanks to IceSloth, Ezell, Sebastián, Ben, Kinetic Labs, and Marta for supporting my Patreon and this newsletter!